microsoft/msphpsql/README.md

 ## Limitations

-This preview contains the 32-bit port for PHP 7 of the SQLSRV driver.
+This preview contains the PHP 7 port of the SQLSRV driver.
 The focus was on basic functionality.
 The following items are not supported:

 - PDO
-- Native 64 Bit
 - Backwards compatibility with PHP 5
 - Retrieving stream data and metadata
 - Retrieving some varchar, nvarchar, ntext, binary, varbinary, uniqueidentifier, datetime, smalldatetime, and timestamp fields
 - Handle UTF8 strings
-- Retrieve strings as an output parameter
 - Fetch a user defined object into a class

 And some aspects of the following items need improvement:
 - Memory management
 - Logging and error handling

+Known issues for 64-bit only:
+- Retrieving integers as output parameters
+- Re-preparing the same statement with referenced datetime parameters

 ## Future Plans